 This page provides information on our plans for an Electric Forecourt® in Stevenage.

 GRIDSERVE Sustainable Energy Ltd plans to build and operate an Electric Forecourt® on land to the north-west of Junction 7 of the A1(M), Stevenage, SG1 2AX.
-The proposal will provide a new facility for rapid and high power electric vehicle charging, powered by 100% renewable energy.
+It will provide a new facility for medium and high power electric vehicle charging, powered by 100% renewable energy.

 It will help the UK’s transition to electric vehicles, reduce carbon emissions and improve air quality.
 The proposal will also create new jobs and put Stevenage on the map for new green technologies.

-We have submitted a planning application to Stevenage Borough Council and will update this page with progress as we move through the approval and development timeline.
+The Stevenage Borough Council has approved our initial planning application and we will update this page as we move through the development timeline.

 Who is GRIDSERVE

 GRIDSERVE is a UK based developer of low cost, clean energy solutions with roots that started with some of the world’s first commercial deployments of solar energy and energy storage solutions over 40-years ago.
 The GRIDSERVE team has been responsible for the development, construction, and operation of more than a gigawatt of solar energy and energy storage solutions, including connecting over 100 utility-scale sustainable energy projects to the UK grid in the last five years alone.
 With this project, we intend to continue our tech-enabled ‘sun to wheel’ infrastructure to accelerate the transition to electric vehicles.

 The site of the proposed Electric Forecourt® is approximately 2.8 acres (1.1ha).
 It’s located on land to the north west of Junction 7 of the A1(M) in Stevenage, to the north of the existing Novotel hotel.
 The site is bounded to the east by the steep embankments leading to the A1(M).